-(See Appendix for more discussion and a possible confusion involving terminology)
+(See Appendix for more discussion)

 The appropriate statistical analysis depends on whether the factor is treated as fixed or as random.
 That is, fixed and random effects require different models

 - Consequently, inferences may be incorrect if the factor is classified inappropriately. - Mistakes in classification are most likely to occur when more than one factor is considered in the study.